madanyc/workfront-learn.en/help/workfront-for-proofing-users/upload-proofs-in-workfront/get-started-with-uploading-proofs.md

 ---
 title: Get Started with Uploading Proofs
 description: Get familiar with documents and proofs and how they function differently in [!DNL Adobe Workfront].
+exl-id: 85558240-ed8e-4884-928e-7bdeb0ad0283
 ---
 # Get started with uploading proofs